LukeBob-zz/Metasploit-Armitage-Installer-Ubuntu/README.md

-# Metasploit-Armitage-Installer-Ubuntu-Debian
+# Metasploit-Armitage-Installer-Ubuntu
-metasploit and armitage installer for ubuntu 16.04 and debian based distros
+metasploit and armitage installer for ubuntu 16.04
 # WARNING NOT TESTED!!!!

 # Install Ruby Like So...